fhiso/tsc-governance/strategy.md

 that this is not simply based on the requirements of the first vocabulary to be designed.
 This policy is based on ideas discussed by the [Sources & Citations Explorary Group](/egs/sceg) as well as industry best practice.

-The TSC would welcome feedback on it, and suggest that such discussion is best directed to the [`tsc-public` mailing list](/tsc-public).
+The TSC welcome feedback on this draft policy, and suggest that such discussion is best directed to the [`tsc-public` mailing list](/tsc-public).

 ### Citation Elements Vocabulary

-For the purpose of this standard, a citation element is a piece of data about a source that might reasonably be included in a formatted citation.
+For the purpose of this standard-development activity, a citation element is a piece of data about a source that might reasonably be included in a formatted citation.
 Examples might include the author and title of a book, page numbers, the name and address of an archive, the date an online source